munchou/convert_digit_number_in_text/README.md

 # Pre-requisites
 - Python (3.10.2+)
 - A number
-- The *.bat file is to quickly launch the script on Windows (and get all your IDs and passwords, but keep that a secret, pleaaase!).
+- The *.bat file is to quickly launch the script on Windows.

 Any bugs?
-Of course there are, Have you seen there size in Australia?
+Of course there are.
+Have you seen there size in Australia?
 Geezus!

 # Updates (date = commit date)
 * / *